Information for patients

 A nurse will visit you at home to set up your health check equipment and show you how to use it.
 You will have at least one visit from a nurse every day during your admission.
 Doctors, allied health, some x-rays and blood tests, medication and other support services such as meals and personal care, if necessary, are all provided during your admission.

 Patients who live alone or have a high risk of falls may be issued a personal alarm to use during their My Home Hospital admission.
 Pressing this alarm will notify us immediately so we can help you.

 There may be some appointments you need to attend outside of your home: for example, for additional tests or scans that cannot be provided at home.
 We will work with you to coordinate these visits and ensure you have the support you need.

 When your condition is improving, we will start planning your discharge with you.
 We will also work with your GP and other care providers to ensure a smooth transition back to your usual health care team.

-My Home Hospital is a public hospital service and is free for eligible patients
+My Home Hospital is a public hospital service and is available at no cost to eligible patients

 Your doctor, nurse or paramedic may discuss the option of My Home Hospital with you, and if you are interested and eligible for the service, they will send a referral form to us.

 Your referral will include your contact information, details about your condition and your medical history, information about any medications you are taking and anything else that is necessary or helpful for the My Home Hospital team to know.